andela-tadesanya/bucketlist-django/README.md

 # API Documentation
 Uses Django REST Swagger to document the API.
-Run the server and go to the URL 'api/v1.0/docs/'
+Run the server and go to the URL 'api/v1.0/docs/' *You need to be logged in to get full access to the swagger documentation*

 # User Interface
 There is also a user interface you can access to use the app from the root URL